Uberspace/lab/source/guide_redmine.rst

 Redmine uses Bundler to manage dependencies.
 Install Bundler running ``gem install bundler``.

-Install all dependencies running ``bundle install --without development test``.
+Install all dependencies running ``bundle install --without development test --path vendor/bundle``.
 It may happen that the gem ``rmagick`` can not be installed or that the target directory is not writable.
 In this case you can select a custom target directory and exclude the gem with the following command: